yogesh-studypad/cocos-docs/manual/framework/html5/facebook-sdk/api-reference/dialog-share.md

-#.dialog(info, callback) (for sharing)
+#.dialog(info, callback) - for sharing

-Share a link, a structured [Open Graph](https://developers.facebook.com/products/open-graph) story or a photo from your app to the user’s timeline and their friends’ newsfeed.
+Allow people to share a link, a structured [Open Graph](https://developers.facebook.com/products/open-graph) story or a photo from your app.

-On iOS or Android, if the user has installed Facebook native app on his/her device, it triggers Share Dialog in the native app.
-If the user does not have Facebook native app installed on his/her device, it falls back automatically to trigger a web dialog.
-Please refer to [Sharing in iOS](https://developers.facebook.com/docs/ios/share) and [Sharing in Android](https://developers.facebook.com/docs/android/share) for more details.
-Note that your app does not have to be using Facebook Login for people to be able to share via the Share Dialog.
+On iOS or Android, if the person has installed the native Facebook for iOS app or the native Facebook for Android app in the device, this method does an app switch to the native Facebook for iOS app or the native Facebook for Android app installed in the device, from which the person shares the content.
+Then it returns to your app once people have shared.
+Please note that your app does not have to be using Facebook Login for people to be able to share via the Share Dialog.
+Otherwise, if the person does not have the native Facebook for iOS app or the native Facebook for Android app installed in the device, the method automatically falls back to the Feed Dialog (a web dialog that doesn't need the native Facebook for iOS app or the native Facebook for Android app installed).
+Please visit [Sharing in iOS](http://developers.facebook.com/docs/ios/share) and [Sharing in Android](http://developers.facebook.com/docs/android/share) for more details.

-On Web, it can only share a link or a structured Open Graph story with web Share Dialog.
-Please refer to [Share Dialog](https://developers.facebook.com/docs/sharing/reference/share-dialog) for more details.
+On Web, it triggers a Share Dialog through Javascript.
+Please note that you can only share a link or a structured Open Graph story with Share Dialog on web.
+Please visit [Share Dialog](https://developers.facebook.com/docs/sharing/reference/share-dialog) for more details.

 ##Parameters